Community Blog

 WITH A FEW SIMPLE STEPS YOU CAN HAVE YOUR OWN TERRARIUM TO ENJOY:

 1) You will first need to select a container to plant in.
 Just about any see-through container can be used.
 It can be one with a top or without.
-With a top, you will be creating a contained environment where very little additional water is required after the first watering.
-If you choose an open top, the soil will dry out faster and there will be less humidity around the plants.
+A container with a top creates a contained environment where very little additional water is required after the first watering.
+Instead, a container with an open top will dry the soil out faster and there will be less humidity around the plants.
 Container type may also determine what you choose to plant in it.
-For example, a succulent terrarium should only be planted in an open-topped vessel, whereas ferns will benefit from the high humidity of a closed container.
+For example, a succulent terrarium should only be planted in an open-topped vessel, whereas ferns will benefit from the high humidity of a closed container.terrariums process steps

 2) Provide adequate drainage by layering an inch or more of rock, pea gravel or sand on the bottom of your container.